A Personality-Guided Preference Aggregator for Ephemeral Group Recommendation: Related Work

 \subsection{Personality-based Group Recommendation}

-In recommendation systems, personality can be considered a context-independent and domain-independent user profile \cite{mairesse2007using, tkalcic2015personality}.
-Many studies have applied the user’s personality traits in recommendation systems.
-Wu et al. \cite{wu2015implicit} used personality to solve the cold start problem in recommendation systems and presented a personality-based greedy reranking algorithm \cite{wu2018personalizing} where the personality is used to estimate the users’ diversity preferences.
-Ferwerda et al. \cite{ferwerda2017personality} studied the influence of users’ personality traits on music genre preferences.
+In recommendation systems, personality can be considered a context-independent and domain-independent user profile \citep{mairesse2007using}.
+Many studies have applied the user’s personality traits in recommendation systems \citep{wu2018personalizing, wang2021cross}.
+Wu et al. \cite{wu2018personalizing} used personality to solve the cold start problem in recommendation systems and presented a personality-based greedy reranking algorithm where the personality is used to estimate the users’ diversity preferences.
+Ferwerda et al. \cite{wang2021cross} studied the influence of users’ personality traits on e-commerce.

 With the development of group recommendations, some earlier works discussed the importance of users’ personality traits in group decision-making.
-Zheng et al. \cite{zheng2018identifying} collected users’ Big-Five traits through Ten-Item Personality Inventory (TIPI) \cite{gosling2003very} to divide ‘Dominators’ and ‘Followers’ in the group and used predefined score aggregation methods to aggregate ‘Dominators’ scores.
-Recio-Garcia et al. \cite{recio2009personality} combined the Conflict Mode Weight(CMW) calculated by Thomas-Kilmann Conflict Mode Instrument (TKI) \cite{kilmann1977developing} with predefined score aggregation methods, which enhanced the influence of assertive users in the group.
-Kompan et al. \cite{kompan2014social} constructed influence graphs for groups and directly used TKI scores as the weight of edges to represent the influence between users.
+Quijano-Sanche et al. \cite{quijano2017make} argue that individuals with lower (more inclusive) personality values within a group are more likely to follow others.
+Zheng et al. \cite{zheng2018exploring} collected users’ Big-Five traits through Ten-Item Personality Inventory (TIPI) to divide ‘Dominators’ and ‘Followers’ in the group and used predefined score aggregation methods to aggregate ‘Dominators’ scores.
+Alves et al. \citep{alves2023group} collected users' Big Five personality traits through an online questionnaire and demonstrated how all five personality dimensions help predict tourist attraction choices and travel-related preferences, with only neuroticism and openness predicting travel motivations. \cite{recio2009personality} combined the Conflict Mode Weight(CMW) calculated by Thomas-Kilmann Conflict Mode Instrument (TKI) \citep{kilmann1977developing} with predefined score aggregation methods, which enhanced the influence of assertive users in the group.
+Additionally, Abolghasemi et al. \cite{abolghasemi2022personality} designed a consensus model based on personality traits, where these personality traits are obtained from users' responses to a TKI test consisting of 30 questions.